 Traditionally, steaks are served with toppings to add flavor and a fancier element to the meal.
 Mushrooms and onions sauteed in butter and garlic are a great topping, but there are so many options out there it's impossible to name them all.
 One of the basic ingredients that work surprisingly well on a steak is butter.
 Butter adds a moist, creamy glaze to steaks without overpowering the flavor of the meat.
 Adding seasonings to the butter enhances its contribution to the steak and the key is to use this topping sparingly.

 A basic steak topper could be made out of softened butter, mixed with green onions and crushed garlic.
 Use softened butter rather than melted since the topper must have a form so it can be easily spooned onto the surface of the cooked steak.
 Once applied, the butter will melt and sink into the meat, creating another layer of flavor.
+For a flavorful surf and turf option, this crab Oscar steak topping mixes butter, crab meat, sour cream and mayonnaise for a delectable option for special occasions.

 Fruit and Salsa Toppings